Tessil/hat-trie/README.md

 * Median key length: 17
 * Max key length: 251

 Each title is associated with an int (32 bits).
-All the hash based structures use [CityHash64](https://github.com/google/cityhash) as hash function and `reserve` is not called.
+All the hash based structures use [CityHash64](https://github.com/google/cityhash) as hash function.
+For the tests marked *with reserve*, the `reserve` function is called beforehand to avoid any rehash.

 Note that `tsl::hopscotch_map`, `std::unordered_map`, `google::dense_hash_map` and `spp::sparse_hash_map` use `std::string` as key which imposes a minimum size of 32 bytes (on x64) even if the key is only one character long.
 Other structures may be able to store one-character keys with 1 byte + 8 bytes for a pointer (on x64).